Oroville Dam: California officials ignored warnings a decade ago

 "We urged them to put concrete on the spillway -- our argument was that without a proper spillway, the hillside would wash away and cause catastrophic flooding," Stork said.

-A perfect storm of events led this month to the failure of the dam, which provides flood control for the region.
+A perfect storm of events led this month to the partial failure of the dam, which provides flood control for the region.

 "Extreme hydrologic events precipitated this near-disaster," said Blake Paul Tullis, a professor of Civil and Environmental Engineering at Utah State University.